rafaelromao/romak/analysis.md

 ## Romak Performance Analysis

-**Romak** is a keyboard layout designed for Portuguese and English, with a goal of good hand alternation, reduced finger travel and single finger bigrams, and less use of the pinky and central columns.
+**Romak** is a keyboard layout built for Portuguese and English users, with a goal to enhance hand alternation, minimize finger movement, reduce single-finger bigrams, and decrease reliance on the pinky and central columns.

 ![img](img/romak.png)